Spousal Maintenance Lawyers Sydney

 What is the purpose of spousal maintenance?

-Under the Family Law Act 1975, the purpose of spousal maintenance is to support an ex-spouse if there was a substantial difference in the incomes between both spouses (at the date of separation)
+Under the Family Law Act 1975, the purpose of spousal maintenance is to support an ex-spouse if there is a substantial difference in the incomes between both spouses (at the date of separation)

 It is also designed to support the spouse that took extended leave from the workforce to raise children of the relationship.